This week’s question is the conclusion to The A.V. Club’s 1997 Week:

 I remember seeing a poster for Austin Powers: International Man Of Mystery at a theater at some point in early 1997, and feeling an immediate, pressing need to see it: I loved Mike Myers, whatever character he was playing looked preposterous, and the tagline, “Debonair.
 Defiant.
 Defrosted.” was perfectly baiting. (“’Defrosted’?
 What does that mean?”)
 I went on opening night with my college roommate and girlfriend, and left the theater to begin a much-too-long phase of quoting it incessantly.
 At the time, I remember thinking some of the writing was a little obvious, but the movie’s charms made up for it.
 I immediately recorded it to VHS when it landed on Pay-Per-View, which my roommate and I repeatedly watched.
 Austin Powers was inescapable in 1997, and my love affair with it would continue until 1999’s The Spy Who Shagged Me, which did an excellent job making me wonder what I found so funny in the first place.

 Having transported my mom’s record player and vinyl collection into my bedroom a year or two before, I was deep into my love of classic rock in 1997.
 If it wasn’t 30 years old or shown on a loop on MTV (or Beck), I probably didn’t know it, which means only the most popular acts squeaked into rotation between my repeated listens of Everybody Knows This Is Nowhere and Led Zeppelin IV.
 I expanded my horizons around the publication of a “Women Of Rock” issue of Rolling Stone.
-Sidelining female musicians into a separate category is sexist and lame, but the issue did introduce teenage me to artists, like Liz Phair and Fiona Apple, not previously on my stereo (I’d attend Lilith Fair, my first concert, the following year).
+The issue introduced teenage me to artists, like Liz Phair and Fiona Apple, not previously on my stereo (I’d attend Lilith Fair, my first concert, the following year).
 Sarah McLachlan’s “Building A Mystery” would get more play from me a few years later, on a mixtape in my car, where, driving to and from club volleyball a town over, my little sister, her friend, and I would pantomime the song’s lyrics (hammering motion + a hypnotizing wave in front of our chests).
 While that song doesn’t get much play from me today, it does represent a bigger step into my listening to music not solely made by dudes.

 I was 8 years old in 1997, so the cartoons I was consuming at the time are the easiest emblem of the year.
 And The Angry Beavers is the cartoon that stands out the most among all the ones I was watching when my age ranged in the single digits.
 I remember watching others, but I’d be hard-pressed to recall a specific episode from Doug or stand-out moment from Johnny Bravo.
 The antics of beaver brothers Daggett and Norbert, on the other hand, are seared into my memory the same way Daggett seared Norbert’s promise onto his eyelids so he wouldn’t forget a year later.
 Thinking about it for this AVQ&A, I realize how much my siblings and I quote it, probably half the time without even realizing it.
 That’s all the more impressive for the fact that we just caught the episodes when they aired on Nickelodeon, and probably never saw one more than once.